Every employee gets a performance appraisal but is that all what you wanted?

 Ask this question if your boss provides a positive feedback on your performance.
 Don’t hesitate to ask your boss about your future career opportunities in the company.
-Most employees dither to ask this question with the fear that his boss might be infuriated at him.
+Most employees either to ask this question with the fear that his boss might be infuriated at him.
 But learning this helps you understand the to do’s and indicate your boss that you are looking for an improvement in career.

 10. Are there any chances for my salary raises or promotions?

 Every employee needs a salary hike.
 So this would be an obvious question to ask your boss so that you can learn what your boss thinks about you.
 You can also ask about your promotion opportunity in the company.
-If your boss provides a positive feedback then you can actually expect this.
-Asking for a promotion shows that you are looking up to face the major challenges in the company and urging to work for its betterment.
+If your boss provides positive feedback then you can actually expect this.
+Asking for promotion shows that you are looking up to face the major challenges in the company and urging to work for its betterment.